Non-profit

 Contact InfluenceWatch with suggested edits or tips for additional profiles.

-The Walton Family Foundation is the primary charitable outlet of the Walton family, the heirs to Sam Walton’s Walmart fortune.
-With a combined net worth of $196 billion as of March 2020, the Waltons are the wealthiest family in the world.
-1 Unlike the Walmart Foundation, which is controlled by Walmart Inc., the Walton Family Foundation is controlled directly by the Walton family, with all six board seats being held by Waltons.
-2
+The Walton Family Foundation is among the largest family foundations in the United States and the principal charitable group of the Walton family, which has a combined estimated net worth of $267 billion as of December 2025.
+3 Unlike the Walmart Foundation, which is controlled by Walmart Inc., the Walton Family Foundation is controlled directly by the Walton family, with all six board seats being held by heirs of Walmart founder Sam Walton.
+The foundation is among the largest private family foundations in the United States, reporting a fair market asset value of over $8.6 billion at the end of 2024.
+4 5

 History

 In 1987, Walton launched the Walton Family Foundation as a charitable institution directly under the control of Walton and his children.
 At launch, the Foundation disbursed about $1 million, with expenditures steadily rising over the following decade.
 In 2000, grants reached $50 million, and would double to $100 million by 2004.
+In 2024, the foundation dispersed over $600 million in grants.
 9

 Charter Schools

-In 2018, the Foundation gave $100,000 to the American Enterprise Institute, a right-of-center think tank based in Washington DC.
-The Institute has received funding from the Foundation almost every year since 2011; it received its first Walton Foundation grant in 2003.
-Also in 2018, the Foundation gave 147 grants ranging from $500 to $4.3 million The Nature Conservancy, a conservationist group.
-13
+In both 2023 and 2024, the Foundation gave $300,000 to the American Enterprise Institute (AEI), a right-of-center economic policy think tank based in Washington, D.C.
+AEI has received funding from the Foundation almost every year since 2011 and received its first Walton Foundation grant in 2003.
+18

 References